geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

  - nginx
 categories:
  - architecture
-description: In my search for replacing google analytics, I stumbled upon ackee, a very simple analytics solution.
-    However, running it via docker-compose on my machine required me to set up SSL and CORS with nginx.
+description: How to set up a reverse-proxy with CORS and SSL, with docker-compose and a self-signed certificate.
 ---

 # The problem

 [Ackee](https://github.com/electerious/Ackee) is a neat self-hosted analytics solution for simple needs (e.g. a blog).
-On the repo, the authors give instructions to run the tool, a nodejs application, via docker-compose.
+On the repo, the authors give instructions to run the tool, a node application, via docker-compose.

 On the other hand, the website whose analytics will be tracked needs to include a script that will look like this: